Aditya-learn4/vigenere_cipher/README.md

-Vigenere ciphere program in python.
-Vigenere ciphere use for encryption of text with key and same key is use to decrypt it.
+Vigenere cipher program in python.
+Vigenere cipher use for encryption of text with key and same key is use to decrypt it.